paramraghavan/sql/README.md

 # Familiarize

-- For joins section  uses database joins/basicsqlite.db Before starting this section explore the above database.
+- For joins section use database **joins/basicsqlite.db** Before starting this section explore the all tables in the database.
 >If you ever want to create and upload data again, drop database and create a new database via DB Browser SQLite
 >> joins/create_tables_ddl.sql
 >
 >> joins/insert_sql_dml.sql

-- For analytical section points to analytical\sqlite_db_pythonsqlite.db Before starting with the questions, take your time to explore the all the above 4 tables and get acquainted with them.
+- For analytical section use **analytical\sqlite_db_pythonsqlite.db**
+Before starting with the questions, take your time to explore the all the above 4 tables and get acquainted with them.
 Open db browserlite, File --> Open Database -->analytical\sqlite_db_pythonsqlite.db The db file --> sql\sqlDB\sqlite_db_pythonsqlite.db, is a database file, it contains 4 tables: